-- IDIS 234 The Contemporary American Religious Situation - One elective from biblical studies - One elective from systematic/historical studies - Two courses from Art 232, 233, Classics 231, History 231-233, Philosophy 204, 205, Psychology 399, Sociology 153, religion and theology courses in biblical studies and systematic/historical studies, or an approved interim. - 359 Seminar in Principles of and Practices in Secondary Religion Teaching
+- Biblical Foundations Core Theological Foundations Core Religion 250 Religion 351 Interdisciplinary 234 One elective from biblical studies One elective from theological studies Two courses from Art 232, 233, Classics 231, History 231-233, Philosophy 204, 205, - Psychology 399, Sociology 153, religion courses in biblical studies and theological studies, or an approved interim.
+Religion 359

-The teaching major is for education students who plan to teach religion in secondary schools (see pages 38-46) and consists of ten courses (30 semester hours), listed above.
+The teaching major is for education students who plan to teach religion in secondary schools and consists of ten courses (30 semester hours), listed above.
 During student teaching for this program, which is offered in the spring semester, students should enroll in Education 346 and Religion 359.
-The teaching major in religion and theology fulfills the requirements for the state-certified Academic Study of Religions minor.
+The teaching major in religion fulfills the requirements for the state-certified Academic Study of Religions minor.
 (It cannot count as a state-certified major in a secondary education program).
-Graduates of the teaching major in religion and theology will receive a special certificate from Calvin College as a credential of qualification for secondary religion teaching.
+Graduates of the teaching major in religion will receive a special certificate from Calvin College as a credential of qualification for secondary religion teaching.
 Teaching majors must fulfill the departmental writing program requirements as stated above under the general major.
-Mr. T. Thompson is the advisor for the teaching major.
+T. Thompson is the advisor for the teaching major.